patrick-klien/Get_Clean_Data/README.md

 Please note that this is only half of the explanation, there will also be a Code Book (codebook.md) containing and what purpose they have.
 All variables that I use in this ReadMe file will be explained and defined there.

-Further note, this script will only work if the data is located in a directory called “data”
+Further note, for this function to work correctly -  all the data for the analysis needs to be in a directory called DATA (all caps).

 ## Origin of the data